The Benefits of Early Mobilization in Acute Care

 Every year in the U.S., millions of people are admitted to the hospital in the acute care setting.
-In 2015 alone, there were over 35 million hospital admissions.
-With each admission, many complications can present themselves.
-Patients may be at higher risk for hospital acquired infections, pressure ulcers, joint contractures, and complications related to decreased mobility.
+In 2023 alone, there have already been were over 34 million hospital admissions.
+With each hospital admission, many complications can present themselves.
+These patients may be at higher risk for hospital acquired infections, pressure ulcers, joint contractures, and complications related to decreased mobility.

 Acute care occupational therapists can also improve these outcomes by providing early mobilization on the acute unit.
 However, not every patient is a good candidate for early mobilization, and not every patient will be able to return home.
 This article will discuss the expected outcomes from early mobilization as well as contraindications to early mobilization.

 In the ICU or step-down unit, your patients will likely be attached to IV poles, catheters, telemetry, pulse oximeters, blood pressure cuffs, SCD’s, oxygen tubes and possibly ventilators.
 Often, therapists are concerned about mobilizing patients who are attached to multiple devices as accidental removal of catheters and IVs can cause pain to the patient and reinsertion can increase the risk of infection.

 However, research suggests that the risk of these complications is very low (less than 1%).
 Therefore, patients being hooked up to multiple devices is actually not a contraindication to early mobilization.
 There are, however, several other considerations and contraindications to early mobilization.